ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 If a post was written without pseudonymization, the **ILIAS username** and the **date of creation** are visible to other users with read access to the forum.
 In the case of highlighted posts by moderators, a **Moderation** appears.
 In the case of subsequent changes, the user name and the date of the **change** are visible.

 If a user has published a personal profile, the **first name** and **surname** are also displayed.
 Depending on the profile settings, a **portrait** or **letter avatar** is displayed.
-If a forum is enabled for anonymous access via the rights system, this data is only displayed for anonymous users if the profile has been made publicly visible.
+If a forum is enabled for anonymous access via the access control system, this data is only displayed for anonymous users if the profile has been made publicly visible.

 If a post has been written with a **pseudonym**, the pseudonym entered appears instead of the username and is recognizable as such.